fsoubelet/PyhDToolkit/README.md

 ## Miscellaneous

-Feel free to explore the `Makefile` and make use of the functions it offers.
+Feel free to explore the `Makefile`.
 You will get an idea of what functionality is available to you by running:
 ```bash
 make help